How to Move an Image to the Front or Back in Google Docs

 Moving an image to the front in Google Docs

-To have an image sit on top of text or other images, here’s what to do:
+To have an image sit on top of text or other images, follow the steps below:

 1. Click the image you want to move to the front.how to put an image in front of another in google docs